Matt Suiche

-Matthieu Suiche (born September 22, 1988), also known as Matt and under the username msuiche, is a French hacker and entrepreneur widely known as the founder of MoonSols, and co-founder of CloudVolumes before it was acquired by VMWare in 2014.
+Matthieu Suiche (born September 22, 1988), also known as Matt and under the username msuiche, is a French hacker and entrepreneur.
+He is widely known as the founder of MoonSols and co-founder of CloudVolumes, which was acquired by VMWare in 2014.
 In March 2014, Suiche was highlighted as one of the 100 key French developers in a report for French minister Fleur Pellerin.

 Career

 Suiche is best known for his work in the memory forensics and computer security fields.
 His most notable research contributions include Windows hibernation file analysis and Mac OS X physical memory analysis.

 Furthermore, he created LiveCloudKd, a utility to analyze running Microsoft Hyper-V virtual machines.
-Microsoft Technical fellow Mark Russinovich highlighted it on his blog before introducing a similar feature in one of Microsoft's tools.
+Microsoft Technical Fellow Mark Russinovich highlighted it on his blog before introducing a similar feature in one of Microsoft's tools.
 Russinovich also said "We were so impressed that we invited Matthieu to speak about live kernel debugging and LiveCloudKd at this year’s BlueHat Security Briefings".

 He is also known to have discovered multiple security flaws in multiple Microsoft Windows kernel components.
-Suiche is Microsoft Most Valuable Professional in Enterprise Security.
+Suiche is also a Microsoft Most Valuable Professional in Enterprise Security.

 Suiche started his career as an independent security researcher by presenting his work about the Microsoft Windows hibernation file for the first time at the international conference PacSec held in Tokyo in 2007.
-He also had been invited by Europol to speak at their internal High Tech Crime Experts Meeting in 2008.
-Between 2009 and 2010, he worked as a researcher for Netherlands Forensic Institute in The Hague before starting MoonSols which specialized in memory forensics and incident response.
+His expertise earned him an invitation from Europol to speak at their internal High Tech Crime Experts Meeting in 2008.
+Between 2009 and 2010, he worked as a researcher for The Netherlands Forensic Institute in The Hague.
+He then founded MoonSols, a company specializing in memory forensics and incident response.

-Suiche was also contributor of the Samba project during the Google Summer of Code in 2008, where he was in charge of implementing the new compression algorithms used by the networking protocols.
+Suiche was also a contributor of the Samba project during the Google Summer of Code in 2008, where he was in charge of implementing the new compression algorithms used by the networking protocols.

 In 2011, Suiche founded CloudVolumes (formerly SnapVolumes) a California-based virtualization management product company where he served as a Chief Scientist.
+The company was acquired by VMware in 2014.

+In 2016, Suiche founded Comae, a UAE-based cybersecurity company that specializes in cloud-based memory analysis used to recover evidence from the volatile memory of devices.
+The company was acquired by Magnet Forensics in 2022.

 Conferences

 Suiche also had been a frequent speaker at various computer security conferences such as Black Hat Briefings, Microsoft Blue Hat Hacker Conference, Shakacon, Hackito Ergo Sum, Europol High Tech Crime Experts Meeting, CanSecWest, PacSec, Hack In The Box, SyScan and Shakacon.

-He is on the board of Program Committee of Shakacon security conference, and one of the founders of Hackito Ergo Sum security conference in Paris.
+He is on the board of the Program Committee of the Shakacon security conference, and one of the founders of the Hackito Ergo Sum security conference in Paris.